RohiniMeghana/Flipkart-Sentimental-analysis/README.md

-This project is based on the analysis of the reviews and ratings user gives on Flipkart to make others aware of their experience and moreover about the quality of the product and brand.
+This project focuses on analyzing user reviews and ratings on Flipkart to provide insights into product and brand quality.
-So, by analyzing that data we can tell the users a lot about the products and also the ways to enhance the quality of the product.
+By examining this data, we aim to inform users about others' experiences with various products and offer valuable feedback on how to enhance product quality.
+This analysis helps users make informed purchasing decisions and enables brands to improve their offerings based on customer feedback.

+This project leverages data analytics to turn user feedback into actionable information, benefiting both consumers and brands alike.